zhuhr213/HDRNet/README.md

 ## NOTICE

-Due to the capacity limiation of Github, we put the relevant files (including the BERT model and all datasets) in our webserver http://39.104.69.176:5050/#.
+Due to the capacity limiation of Github, we put the relevant files (including the BERT model and all datasets) in our webserver http://39.104.69.176:5050/# and https://figshare.com/articles/software/HDRNet_zip/21454713.
 All source code, data and model are open source and can be downloaded from GitHub or any other processes.

 ## Requirements